Kramer, California

 Kramer (AKA Kramer Junction) is an unincorporated community in San Bernardino County, California, United States.
-Kramer is located on California State Route 58 3.6 mi east of Boron.
+Kramer is located at the junction of US Highway 395 and California State Route 58 3.6 mi east of Boron.

 For many years, motorists have been frustrated at the long delays at the Kramer Junction stoplight, which interrupted the flow of traffic on CA-58.
 This issue was largely resolved by June 2020 with completion of the Kramer Junction bypass.